 Concept of Immutability

-When you are developing our applications, might end up in some situations where you want to create a new object in our code, containing a new property or value while also maintaining the original value.
-The concept of immutability can help us to create new objects, making sure that we’re not changing the original value.
+When you are developing our applications, you might end up in some situations where you want to create a new object in our code, containing a new property or value while also maintaining the original value.
+The concept of immutability can help us create new objects, ensuring we’re not changing the original value.

 JavaScript immutable example